sguox002/leetcode/leetcode-all.md

-a string is larger: prefix is larger or it is longer. is the first largest char suffix string the last string? not really, for example "cacacb", the max is "cb" build a trie and the rightmost brnach is the answer.
+a string is larger: prefix is larger or it is longer. is the first largest char suffix string the last string? not really, for example "cacacb", the max is "cb" build a trie and the rightmost branch is the answer.
 - the answer is the suffix string with max char as the first char. (so we can get rid of those starting char not the max char, but worse case will not improve)
 - if we compare the n suffix string, we will get O(N^2)
 - using two pointer: